training-yoyosan/example-frontend/README.md

 # Example Frontend (example-frontend)

-Example Quasar(Vue) SPA skeleton frontend to be used with a Laravel 8 project.
+Example Quasar v2(Vue) SPA skeleton frontend to be used with a Laravel 8 project.

 This project uses: